KILTprotocol/docs/docs/concepts/04_asset_dids.md

 ## AssetDID structure

 An AssetDID is a *generative* identifier, meaning that it does not depend nor rely on any information stored anywhere.
-Rather, given the asset that needs to be identified, it is **always** possible to generate (hence the term generative) its AssetDID.
+Rather, given the asset that needs to be identified, it is **always** possible to generate its AssetDID (hence the term generative).
 The reverse is also true: given an AssetDID, it is always possible to dereference it into its building components which, together, uniquely identified a given asset.

 AssetDIDs always start with the `did:asset` prefix, and then contain a *chain* component (namespace + reference) and an *asset* component (namespace + reference + identifier).